CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/expression-language.md

 ---

-Camunda 7 supports the Unified Expression Language (EL), specified by the [Jakarta Expression Language 4.0 standard][JakartaEL].
+Operatonsupports the Unified Expression Language (EL), specified by the [Jakarta Expression Language 4.0 standard][JakartaEL].
 To do so, it maintains a custom version of the open source [JUEL][] implementation.

 Note, compared to EL 4.0 this JUEL implementation has the following limitations:

 - Initializing collections directly within expressions (e.g., `${[1,2,3]}`) is NOT supported.

 - Lambda expressions (e.g., inline functions `${((x,y)->x+y)(3,4)}`) are NOT supported.

 - Referencing static fields (e.g., `${Boolean.TRUE}`), static functions (e.g., `${Integer.parseInt("123")}`), and enums (e.g., `${Thread.State.TERMINATED}`) are NOT supported.

 - The Assignment Operator `(A=B)`, the String Concatenation Operator `(A+=B)`, and the Semicolon Operator `(A ; B)` are NOT supported.

 To get more general information about the usage of Expression Language, please read the [official documentation][].
 It provides examples that give a good overview of the syntax of expressions.

-Within Camunda 7, EL can be used in many circumstances to evaluate small script-like expressions.
+Within Operaton, EL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support usage of EL.